hightowerr/receipt-app/project-specification.md

 - **Peer Dependencies**: When installing testing libraries, be mindful of peer dependency conflicts.
 Use the `--legacy-peer-deps` flag with npm if necessary to resolve them, especially for development dependencies.
 - **Module Isolation**: When testing modules with side effects (like Firebase initialization), use `jest.isolateModules` to ensure a fresh import for each test, preventing mock bleed-over and ensuring test independence.
 - **Babel Configuration**: Use the `react-native-worklets/plugin` for Reanimated and ensure that the Babel preset order is correct to avoid transformation errors.
+- **Integration Test Mocking**: When writing integration tests for components that use custom hooks, ensure that the mock implementation provides a persistent mock function that can be accessed and asserted upon correctly.
+A common pitfall is creating a new mock function instance for each call, which prevents proper tracking of interactions.
+The recommended approach is to define the mock function outside the `jest.mock` call and reference it within the mock implementation.
+This ensures that the same function instance is used throughout the test, allowing for accurate call tracking and assertions.